wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 ### System tests

-#### 10km Radio Communication Test
+#### Radio Communication Test

 The radio is fundamental to the functionality of the Sputnik project.
 It provides the communication channel that will link the satellite to the ground station.
-Eventually, the radio will need to receive and transmit data over a distance of approximately 400km; however, for this project, a transmission distance of 10km is required.
+Eventually, the radio will need to receive and transmit data over a distance of approximately 400km; however, for this project, a transmission distance of 10km is required (See Functionality Test).
-The purpose of this test is to confirm that the radio is capable of 10km transmission and reception.
+The purpose of this test is to confirm that the radio is capable of transmission and reception, as well as switching between the Tx and Rx lines.
 This test will be performed from one radio board to another and the testers will verify the distance covered during the test by collection GPS location data.
 The test locations will be predetermined based on both convenience and also where the least restricted signal propagation path will occur.

                           |                              |
 ------------------------- | ---------------------------- |
-Test Case Name            | 10km Radio Communication     |
+Test Case Name            | Radio Communication          |
-Test ID#                  | 10k_1.00                     |
+Test ID#                  | RadCom_1.00                  |
-Test Writer               | Shan Quinney                 |
+Test Writer               | Shan Quinney/James Heath     |
 Description               | The purpose of this test is to ensure that the radio is capable of transmitting and receiving data at this distance. |
 Tester Information        |    |
 Name of Tester            |    |
 Time/Date                 |    |
 Hardware Version          |  Sputnik radio board version 1.00  |
-Setup                     | Determine location A and location B, where there is a minimal distance of 10km between points A and B. Have at least one team member located at location A and at least one other team member located at location B. Each location will have a Sputnik radio board with sufficient power supply.
+Setup                     | Determine location A and location B, where there is a minimal distance of at least 10m between points A and B. Have at least one team member located at location A and at least one other team member located at location B. Each location will have a Sputnik radio board with sufficient power supply.
 Each location will also have a method to verify GPS and time (cell phone).   |

 Step | Action | Expected Result | Pass/Fail | Comments |
 ---- | ------ | --------------- | --------- | -------- |